Hamid Karzai Fast Facts

 September 5, 2002 - Survives an assassination attempt in his hometown of Kandahar.

-February 26-28, 2003 - Travels to the United States to meet with US President Bush and answers questions about progress in Afghanistan during a meeting with the Senate Foreign Relations Committee.
+February 26-28, 2003 - Travels to the United States to meet with Bush and answers questions about progress in Afghanistan during a meeting with the Senate Foreign Relations Committee.

 November 3, 2004 - Is officially elected president of Afghanistan.